thorswap/SwapKit/README.md

 ### Development

-This repo contains packages around SwapKit sdk and it's integrations with different blockchains.
+This repo contains packages around SwapKit sdk and its integrations with different blockchains.

 #### Packages